mgerstner/buffer-overflow-training/examples/connman_dns/README.md

     [...]
     (network-ns) $ ip link add fake0 type dummy

-This will give us a dummy ethernet device named "fake0".
-It is connected to nothing, but _connmand_ can use it as any other ethernet device, send out DHCP requests and configure IP addresses on it.
+This will give us a dummy Ethernet device named "fake0".
+It is connected to nothing, but _connmand_ can use it as any other Ethernet device, send out DHCP requests and configure IP addresses on it.

 With this prepared we can now launch _connmand_ itself: